Be Active for Bucks Mind

 Now is a good opportunity to declutter.
 Sell your unwanted items on Ebay, or go to a website like Music Magpie, which will give you cash in return for your old CDs and DVDs.
 Donate the money you make to Buckinghamshire Mind.

 You don’t always need a bucket to collect donations, did you know you can collect online too?
-Set up a Fundraising page or JustGiving page, personalise it with your reasons for supporting Buckinghamshire Mind and share the link with your friends and family.
+Set up a JustGiving page, personalise it with your reasons for supporting Buckinghamshire Mind and share the link with your friends and family.

 Donate to Buckinghamshire Mind